-1. Title
+1.

 Try to make it an accurate description of the project.
 For example, I could entitle a project, 'Why is the sky blue?'.
 Avoid unnecessary words, while covering the essential purpose of the project.

-2. Introduction and Purpose
+Introduction and

 Sometimes this section is called 'Background'.
 Whatever its name, this section introduces the topic of the project, notes any information already available, explains why you are interested in the project, and states the purpose of the project.

-3. The Hypothesis or Question
+The Hypothesis or

 Explicitly state your hypothesis or question.

-4. Materials and Methods
+Materials and

 List the materials you used in your project and describe the procedure that you used to perform the project.
 If you have a photo or diagram of your project, this is a good place to include it.